Docker

 Logs

-To check logs, run:
+To check the logs, run:

 This will currently show all logs from the different services via the Docker logs interface.
 Logs are also optionally saved to file, depending on your [logs]